reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 # Why Encryption?

-If we work with AWS service, we create data, that is stored in some storage of AWS.
+If we work with any AWS service, we create data, that is stored in some storage of AWS.
 Why should this data be encrypted?

-If we have our data in the cloud we want to protect this data from the cloud provider or other customers of this cloud.
+All cloud providers like AWS have several customers in the entire world.
+When we have our data in the cloud, we want to protect this data from the cloud provider and other customers of this cloud provider.
 We want to be sure, that only we can read the data, that is stored in the cloud.
+We also want to prevent our data from being read, even if it gets into the hands of unauthorized people or applications through intentional or accidental means.

-Such cloud as AWS has thousands of other customers in the whole world.
-If our data comes to other people, intentional or accidental, we want to prevent reading this data by these people or devices.
-Since the data is in the cloud, many customers have a concern about unauthorized access to the data in plain text.
-Encryption solves this problem.
+Due to these reasons, many customers have a concern about unauthorized access to the data stored in plain text in the cloud. **Encryption solves this problem of securing data stored in the cloud.**

-**Everything about encrypting data is confidentiality.**
+>The primary reason for encrypting data is confidentiality.

 # Encryption basics for storages
 We need keys to encrypt data.
-Keys, that we need for encryption, can be divided into two types
+Keys, that we need for encryption, are of two types:

-* symmetric keys
+* Symmetric keys
-* asymmetric keys
+* Asymmetric keys

 Symmetric keys are used, when we want to encrypt and decrypt data with the same key.
-It means somebody who encrypts data has to share the key with somebody, who decrypts the data.
+It means somebody who encrypts data has to share the key with someone who wants to decrypts the data.

-When we speak about asymmetric keys, we mean a key pair, that consists of a private and a public key.
+When we speak about asymmetric keys, we mean a key pair, that consists of a pair of private key and public key.
 The data, that is encrypted with the public key can be decrypted with the private key only.
 It means, if a sender wants to encrypt data for a receiver, the public key of the receiver is used for the encryption.
-The receiver can use his securely stored private key for decryption.
+The receiver can use the private key for decryption which is securely stored in an appropriate storage like a protected file system or specialized software or hardware.

-The encryption with a symmetric key is much faster than with an asymmetric key, but it is a little more dangerous, because we can perform both operations.
+The encryption and decryption with a symmetric key is much faster than with an asymmetric key because the keys used are much shorter than they are in asymmetric cryptography. and only one key gets used (versus two for asymmetric cryptography).
+It is however less secure since the entities which want to correspond via symmetric encryption must share the key, and if the channel used to share the key is compromised, the entire system for sharing secure messages gets broken since anyone with the key can encrypt or decrypt all communications between the entities.

 In this article, we are interested in the encryption of data on storage. **It is called encryption of the data at rest.**
-Oppositely to this, we can encrypt the data in transit.
+In addition to this, we can also encrypt the data in transit.

-Speaking about storage encryption we have to note, that we want to encrypt and decrypt data at one place with the same account on the storage.
-It means, we want to encrypt the data before writing and decrypt data after reading.
-We don't need to protect the data for transport.
-Hence, we can use symmetric encryption for this goal.
-It is completely enough!
+Securing data with symmetric encryption is appropriate since we want to encrypt and decrypt data at one place with the same account on the storage.
+We also encrypt the data before writing and decrypt data after reading and we don't need to protect the data for transport.

 Sometimes we encrypt data with a key and after that, we encrypt this key with another one.
 It is called enveloped encryption.
-The enveloped encryption is actively used by AWS services.
+The enveloped encryption is used by many AWS services.

-# Overview Over Data Encryption on AWS
+# Overview of Data Encryption on AWS

 As mentioned above we can secure data at rest and in transit.
 For the data in transit, we can use TSL or an AWS Service [Certificate Manager](https://aws.amazon.com/certificate-manager/?nc1=h_ls)